 The three elements are measured and calculated independently of each other and 50% of the bonus earned is deferred for three years in the form of Balfour Beatty shares.
 For the profit before tax element, 20% of the award would vest for threshold performance, increasing to 50% vesting of that element at target performance and then to 100% of that element at maximum performance or above.
-For the Group total cash flow element, 5% of that element would vest for threshold performance, increasing to 50% vesting of that element at target performance and then to 100% of that element at maximum performance or above.
+For the Group total cash flow element, 5% of that element would vest for threshold performance and then to 100% of that element at target performance and then to 100% of that element at target performance and then to 100% of that element at target performance or above.